Jonny Lee Miller: Early life

 Miller was born on 15 November 1972, in Kingston-upon-Thames, Greater London and was raised in south-west London.
-The son of Ann (née Lee) and Alan Miller, he was inspired by his parents to go into acting.
+The son of Ann and Alan Miller, he was inspired by his parents to go into acting.
 Both were theatre actors.
 His maternal grandfather was actor Bernard Lee, who played M in the first eleven James Bond films.

 Miller attended Tiffin School as a child.
 He appeared in several school plays such as The Ragged Child and performed as part of the Tiffin Swing Band.
 He joined the National Youth Music Theatre, where he met fellow actor Jude Law.
 He left school, aged 16, after taking his GCSEs, to pursue an acting career.

 Career

-Television
+1982–present: television

 Miller made his television debut with an uncredited appearance in the BBC series Doctor Who at the age of nine in the 1982 episode Kinda.
 The following year he appeared in Jemima Shore and had a role as Charles Price in the serial drama Mansfield Park.
 In 1991, he co-starred with Alexei Sayle in Itch, which was broadcast on Channel 4 as part of the 4 Play strand, a platform for a series of one-off plays that ran from 1989 to 1991.
 The play was written by Alexei Sayle and David Stafford.
 Miller played Dennis Turnbull, the teenaged son of Gordon and Susan Turnbull.
 He then appeared in various television shows throughout the 1990s.
 These included Keeping Up Appearances in 1990, followed by Inspector Morse and Minder in 1991.
 He appeared in two separate guest roles in the ITV police drama The Bill, one in 1991 and another in 1993, as well as single-episode roles in the BBC drama Between the Lines and the medical drama Casualty, both of which were broadcast in 1992.

-In 1993's third instalment of Prime Suspect, Miller played a young man who had been victimised as a child by a paedophile.
+In 1993's third installment of Prime Suspect, Miller played a young man who had been victimised as a child by a paedophile.
 His first notable acting role that year was in the soap opera EastEnders, wherein he played Jonathan Hewitt.
 Miller later revealed he had been offered a contract to remain on the show but declined: "It was five weeks' work and I made more money there than I ever had in my life.
 Then they offered me a year's contract.
 I said no, thank God.
 I thought I should get out of there while I still could."